NishkarshRaj/resume/resume.typ

             strong("Principal DevOps Engineer") + ", StatusNeo Consulting",
             emph("February 2020 - May 2024"),
             [
-                - Deployed Backstage.io developer portal at Broadcom serving multiple teams, reducing new engineer onboarding from 4 weeks to 3 days with standardized service templates
+                - Deployed Backstage.io developer portal at Broadcom, reducing new engineer onboarding from 4 weeks to 3 days with standardized service templates
                 - Built internal developer platform for William Hill's 150+ engineers with 300+ self-service SRE blueprints, reducing new market launch time from 6 months to 2 weeks (Denmark launch)
-                - Implemented SBOM generation pipeline at Broadcom to meet Executive Order 14028 cybersecurity requirements for federal contract eligibility
+                - Implemented SBOM generation pipeline at Broadcom to meet EO 14028 cybersecurity requirements for federal contract eligibility
                 - Delivered Backstage.io MVP for McKinsey in 3 months with 300+ reusable service blueprints focused on single-button deployment workflows
-                - Designed CI/CD pipelines using GitHub Actions and GitLab for Fortune 500 clients, reducing P0 incidents from 1,000 to 40 per quarter
             ]
         )
     ],